 - Your read and write models are drastically different and change at different rates with read model projection being a computationally intensive process which is going to be done asynchronously and in an eventually consistent way.
 For e.g. running heavy financial reports that can take hours would benefit from the CQRS style architecture where the reports are generated asynchronously from all the events and converted to read only projections.
 Users of this domain naturally expect eventual consistency.

-None of our use cases fit any of those needs so we couldn’t justify the costs of building such an architecture.
+None of our use cases fit any of those needs at the moment so we couldn’t justify the costs of building such an architecture.
 Right from the start we had estimated the number of events to be anywhere around 40k-50k every day.
 Eventually this turned out to be the right choice and a fairly accurate volume estimation.

 The aggregates that we build from these events tend to be short lived (i.e. once they are handled by the users, they are as useful as dirt) such that we never need to replay events from the past to reconstruct the aggregate nor we have any audit trail requirements for this kind of automation workflow.
 We do log a lot of these events and these logs are retained for about 30 days which is plenty of time to do any historical analysis on the data, just not state snapshot reconstruction.